e-apostolidis/XAI-SUM/README.md

-# Explaining video summarization based on the focus of attention
+# Explaining Video Summarization Based on the Focus of Attention

 ## PyTorch Implementation of our Attention-based Method for Explainable Video Summarization
-- From **"Explaining video summarization based on the focus of attention"**, Proc. of the IEEE Int.
+- From **"Explaining Video Summarization Based on the Focus of Attention"**, Proc. of the IEEE Int.
 Symposium on Multimedia (ISM), Dec.
 2022.
 - Written by Evlampios Apostolidis, Georgios Balaouras, Vasileios Mezaris and Ioannis Patras
 - This software can be used for studying our method for producing attention-based explanations for the outcomes of the [CA-SUM](https://github.com/e-apostolidis/CA-SUM) model for video summarization, and re-producing the reported exprerimental results in our paper.